What are Idaho’s unemployment monetary requirements?

 You may be eligible to collect between 10 and 26 weeks of unemployment insurance (UI) benefits.
 A legal formula decides how many weeks you can draw benefits.

 This formula starts with your total base period wages divided by your highest base period quarter.
-This number is your ratio, which is then compared to the state’s unemployment rate, calculated every 3 months.
+This number is your ratio, which is then compared to the state’s unemployment rate, calculated every three (3) months.
 Your ratio and the Idaho unemployment rate decide the maximum number of weeks you can draw benefits.

 Benefits may be collected within a 52-week period called a benefit year.
 You may collect your full weekly benefit amount each eligible week until you run out or the benefit year ends.